Find your perfect fit!

-The Master of Education (MEd): Interdisciplinary Route is a three step, course-based pathway.
-Students may choose to complete a topic (4 courses/12 units) each year, and may continue to stack two topics towards their MEd (Interdisciplinary) degree.
+The Master of Education (MEd): Interdisciplinary is a course-based, microcredential pathway to achieve an MEd in Interdisciplinary Studies.
+Students may choose to complete two topics (4 courses/12 units) followed by a research topic towards achieving the MEd.
 This unique, flexible program allows for students to select from a variety of topics that are offered face-to-face, blended, and fully online.

 The Master of Education (MEd): Specialist Route is a 2 year course-based program that provides students with research-active and discipline-focused studies.
 Students will critically and analytically read research literature, carry out their own scholarship of teaching and learning in their organizations, and write and report on research using a range of academic writing genres.

 The Master of Education (MEd) in School & Applied Child Psychology is a blended, course-based degree intended to prepare individuals for professional practice as a school psychologist or in applied psychology in school or community settings.
 This program consists of 51 credit units (17 half courses) and is designed to be completed in 3 years.

 The Master of Arts (MA) program is intended to prepare students for further research and scholarship in their chosen field.
 This program is delivered on campus with a thesis component.
 Graduates of this program elect to pursue an Education Doctorate (EdD) or Doctor of Philosophy (PhD) to further their studies.